CardiacModelling/Gamma_0/README.md

   - SABS_project: https://github.com/rcw5890/SABS_project
   This package is an interface to Myokit that was used for the present project.
 Note that Myokit is the engine that sets up the simulation, and solves it using SUNDIALS solver.

+  - Matplotlib v3.5.1.
+  Use the classic ```pip install --upgrade matplotlib``` command to install the latest version.

+All the scripts that were used to generate the figures in the present article can be found in the ```Scripts``` folder.
+To reproduce the figures, 1) download the repository, 2) in the scripts, change the working directory to the folder where the repository is located, 3) run the code!